kbjornson/multiple-regression-sales-volume/README.md

 - "ProfitMargin" - indicating the profit margin for that product
 - "Volume" - indicating the sales volume for a given product

 Three different regression models were tested - SVM, Random Forest, and Gradient boosting.
 Unfortunately, the models overfit the data due to the small sample size and outliers in the data.
-Detailed results can be viewed in the "C3T3 Report.docx" file, as well as the
+Detailed results can be viewed in the "C3T3 Report.docx" file, as well as the "newproductspreds.csv" file.